Undergraduate Programmes (Part-time)

 Courses are delivered in seminar workshop mode combining lectures, case studies, presentations and/or project exercises.
 Classes are held over the weekends (Saturdays and Sundays).
 Upon graduation, you will receive the Graduate Diploma and/or Master's degree conferred by SIM University.

-Continuing Education and Training (CET)
+Continuing Education and Training, CET (Part-time)

 The SIM University (UniSIM) CET centre offers a comprehensive range of educational and training curriculum in work-related competencies, life-skills and personal enrichment.